xaptum/xtt-spec/draft-xaptum-xtt.md

 - IP Address Mobility: The last-mile Internet access can change frequently for IoT devices.
-Needing to reestablish the secure channel after every IP address change is bad for energy- and bandwidth-constrained devices.
-XTT decouples the secure channel from the underlying TCP or UDP transport socket.
+Needing to reestablish the secure channel after every IP address change consumes precious energy and bandwidth.
+XTT decouples the secure channel from the underlying TCP/IP or UDP/IP transport socket

 - DoS Resistance: The secure communication channel is established over the public Internet, so the protocol must be designed to help the server-side